jonh14lk/jonh14lk/README.md

 ### :earth_americas: Hello World!

-<em>I like to drink coffee and learn new things that can create an impact in the world especially, passionated and motivated to solve problems. </em>
+<em>I like to drink coffee and learn new things that can create an impact in the world, especially, passionated and motivated to solve problems. </em>

 <br/>